 Alcohol withdrawal syndrome or AWS encapsulates the various symptoms that someone with an alcohol use disorder experiences when they stop or significantly reduce the amount that they drink.
 When you have AWS, you will experience various physical and psychological symptoms.
 Depending on the individual, these acute alcohol withdrawal symptoms will vary from mild to severe.1

-The symptoms of alcohol withdrawal will vary from person to person, but there are several common alcohol withdrawal symptoms most people may experience.
+The symptoms of AWS will vary from person to person, but there are several common alcohol withdrawal symptoms most people may experience.
 Typical early signs of alcohol withdrawal include physical symptoms of alcohol withdrawal and various emotional and behavioral symptoms.3

 Examples of physical signs of alcohol withdrawal may include nausea and vomiting, headaches, excessive sweating, irregular heart rate, elevated body temperature, and chills from alcohol withdrawal.
 Other common withdrawal symptoms from alcohol typically include unpleasant or vivid dreams, depression, anxiety, difficulties sleeping, mood swings, and problems with memory or thinking.